eth-infinitism/bundler-spec/p2p-specs/p2p-interface.md

 #### Global topics

-There are two primary global topics used to propagate user operations (`UserOperationWithEntryPoint`) and aggregate user operation hashes (`NewPooledUserOperationsHashes`) to all nodes on the network.
+The primary global topics used to propagate user operations to all nodes on the network is `UserOperationWithEntryPoint`.

 ##### `user_ops_with_entry_point`